eulcinas/hello-world/README.md

 # hello-world
-This is my firs "Hello World"
+This is my first "Hello World"